What is the Responsibility Center?

 - Cost Center – Under the cost center, the manager is held responsible only for the costs which generally include a production department, maintenance department, human resource department, etc.

 - Profit Centers – Under the profit center the manager is responsible for all of the costs and the revenues.
 Here the manager would have all of the responsibility to make decisions that would affect both the cost as well as the revenue.

 - Revenue Center – This segment is primarily responsible for attaining sales revenue.
 The performance would be evaluated by comparing the actual revenue attained with that of the budgeted revenue

 - Investment Center – This center apart from having to look into the profits looks into returns on the funds invested in the group’s operations during its time.

 Examples of Responsibility Center

 Given below are the examples of the responsibility center.

 Advantages of Responsibility Center

-Given below is how responsibility center helps an organization.
+Given below is how the responsibility center helps an organization.

 - Delegation and Control: The assignment of responsibility center with roles being assigned to various segments helps the organization to bring about and achieve the purpose of delegation.
 Responsibility of various persons to is fixed which will help the management in controlling their work.
 Thus it now helps the management achieve the desired dual objective of having delegation plus control over the tasks

 - Helps in Decision Making: Responsibility centers help the management in decision making as the information disseminated and collected from various centers helps them in planning all of its future actions.
-It helps them understand on segment-wise breakups of revenues, costs, issues, future plan of action etc.
+It helps them understand the segment-wise breakups of revenues, costs, issues, future plans of action, etc.

 - Helps in Cost Control: By having a segment-wise breakup responsibility centers help the top management in having to assign different budgets for the various centers thereby achieving cost control as per the requirements.